CenturyLiu/Carla-GUI/Docs/urban_backend_api.md

             whether the vehicle is running.
 Default is True

         - `safety_distance` : float, optional
             smallest distance between this vehicle and vehicle ahead.
-Default is 0.0 meters, means ego vehicle is highly likely to collide into other vehicles.
+Default is 15.0 meters.

         - `vehicle_color` : string, optional
             custom string representation of the RGB color of the vehicle.
 The string should be in the format 'R,G,B', where R,G,B are integer values.
 For example, blue is represented as (R,G,B) = (47, 210, 231), then the input string should be '47,210,231'.
 The default is None, meaning using the default color for the vehicle.